 Many of the restaurants were open air, with outdoor seating.
 That is helpful when you don’t have a lot of air conditioning, and humid weather.
 And in the evening as the day was cooling down, it made sitting outside very comfortable.

 When I think about the glow so many of these women had, I realize that part of that glow came from the humidity.
 But I also noticed the lack of much makeup.
 With that kind of humidity that makes sense.
-If women wore make, it would have been a very natural look, but also one that did not melt in the heat.
+If women wore makeup, it was a very natural look, but also one that did not melt in the heat.
+In some ways it looked like highlighter, but it wasn’t.
 Though the women glowed, I can’t say I saw much in the way of sweat rolling down anybody.
-The only time I noticed anything close to that was women or people wearing close fitting tops.
+The only time I noticed anything close to that was women or people wearing close fitting tops, and those exercising.

 All in all, dressing for the weather is the best advice you can follow for comfort when traveling.